 Summit Camp is an American Camp Association accredited residential camp that has been serving children and teens with learning and social challenges and their families since 1968.
 Summit is a premiere program that meets the unique social and emotional needs of young people who have difficulty with sustaining friendships.
 Our campers enjoy an atmosphere completely designated to their success: fun, friendship, and independent growth.

 Currently our summer camp runs for a total of eight weeks each summer season.
-The camp season includes three sessions, a three week session that starts in late June and goes to mid-July; a two week session the last weeks of July; and a final three week session that is entirely in August.
-You can take a look at the specific dates and rates for the upcoming season here.
+The camp season includes three sessions, a three week session that starts in late June and goes to mid-July; a three week session that goes from mid-July into early August, and then a two week session entirely in August that will feature some specialty area choices for campers- such as arts, adventure, or athletics.

 Summit Camp is an entirely special needs community serving from 150-280 youth per session.
 This large setting allows our youth to feel like part of a true community of same-age peers, many of them for the first time!
 Our campers are grouped in cabins of 8 per bunk with 3 staff within the following age groups : 8-12 years (Lower Camp), 13-14 years (Middle Camp), and 15-19 years (the Upper Camp or ‘Super Teens’ Program).
 Each age group will participate in a program that is geared towards the social and developmental needs of their cohort.